morulus/postcss-import-sub/readme.md

 postcss-import-sub
 --

-It is decoration for plugin [postcss-import](https://github.com/postcss/postcss-import), which allows you to substitute the path resolved by __postcss-import__ on the alternate.
+It is decoration for plugin [postcss-import](https://github.com/postcss/postcss-import), which allows you to declare resolve rules.

 ## Installation